Graduate Course Registration

 Upcoming registration dates

-Students enrolled in the computer science, cybersecurity, information technology and management information systems programs require adviser approval for course registrations each semester.
+Students enrolled in the master’s programs in computer science, cybersecurity, information technology, and management information systems required adviser approval for course registration each semester.
 Registrations should be submitted through Self Service where advisers will review and approve.

 Students who wish to enroll in coursework for which the prerequisites have not been completed must first obtain written instructor approval and forward that approval to the registrar's office at firstname.lastname@example.org for processing.

 After the drop or add period in any given semester, students may submit in writing to the registrar's office, a request to withdraw from coursework by the deadline listed in the academic calendar.
 A student who withdraws after the drop or add period will receive a grade of ‘W’ on his or her transcript, which carries no academic penalty.
 Students who withdraw from coursework after the drop/add deadline are still responsible for the tuition and fees associated with that course.
 Failure to attend class does not constitute a withdrawal, unless the instructor wishes to issue an administrative withdrawal from the class.
 In that event, a student will receive a grade of WX.
 See the Course Withdrawal form.

 Non-Degree Seeking Students